pmlave/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 1. Printing and sorting an inherited list.
 2. Check if an object is an instance of a specified class.
 3. Check if an object is an instance of a class or an instance of a specified class or inherited from the specified class.
+4. Checking if an object is an instance of a class inherited from a specified class.